PeterJochem/NanoMotionPlanner/README.md

 This is a motion planner for robotic arms written entirely in Python.
 It only depends on Numpy and Pytest!

 # Results
-I have implemented a lot of fundamental robotics algorithms and a few planning algorithms.
+I have implemented a lot of fundamental robotics and planning algorithms.

 ## Robotics Algorithms
 1. Triangle-Triangle Collision Checking
 2. Mesh-Mesh Collision Checking
 3. Robot Self Collision Checking
 4. Forward Kinematics via Screw Theory
-5. Inverse Kinematics
+5. Inverse Kinematics via the Newton Raphson Method

 ## Planning Algorithms
 1. RRT